-Ten applications will be funded for the 2013-2014 academic year.
+Ten applications will be funded for the 2015-2016 academic year.
 Participants will receive $1000 for the course that is being redesigned.
-Funding is provided on submission of 1) a redesigned or updated syllabus and associated course documents and 2) a signed statement from the department chair indicating departmental approval and intention to include the revised course in a regular or semi-regular rotation.
+Funding is provided on submission of 1) a redesigned or updated syllabus and associated course documents and 2) a submitted statement from the department chair indicating departmental approval and intention to include the revised course in a regular or semi-regular rotation.

 To participate in the URSCA Course Redesign, a course must be part of the regular curriculum.
 Applicants are welcome from Faculty and Instructional Academic Staff from all colleges and disciplines.
 Note that Faculty and IAS who will be inheriting an existing course are also welcome to apply; all proposals must have the approval of the appropriate department chair.
 Faculty and IAS may submit one proposal for consideration per year.

 Applications, including your Department Chair's statement of approval, should be submitted online by Monday, April 20, 2015.
 (Note this is an extended submission deadline from the date previously announced).